Report by Daniel Mortlock:

 Four losses in a row.
 At least Remnants is in good company on this score, the Australian cricket team having managed one of the most embarrassing weeks in its long history.
-They have their chance for redemtion this Thursday when they take on England and, in particular, Kevin Pietersen; ours was two days earlier, when we took on The Computer Laboratory and, in particular, Martyn Livett.
+They have their chance for redemtion this Thursday when they take on England and, in particular, Kevin Pietersen; ours was this evening, when we took on The Computer Laboratory and, in particular, Martyn Livett.
 He, like The Cavendish's Arindam Ghosh or The Globe's Mick Taylor, seems to score at will off our bowling - his last two innings against us have been awesome centuries - and any total under about 160 is well within his reach.

 Thus we knew we had to "piss or get off the pot", as they say, and score runs any way we could.
 But with our innings one sixth gone we seemed to be headed towards another miserable total, and not because of any outstanding bowling this time, either.
-The scathing opinion "I can't see why they're not scoring off this guy" was met with resigned nods around the pavilion and, out in the middle, almost as if the words had carried, a sudden explosion of big shots, Nick Clarke (38 off 31 balls) smashing 21 runs off the rest of the over.
+The scathing opinion "I can't see why they're not scoring off that guy" was met with resigned nods around the pavilion and, out in the middle, almost as if the words had carried, a sudden explosion of big shots, Nick Clarke (38 off 31 balls) smashing 21 runs off the rest of "that guy"'s over.
 It seemed we were finally going to play a twenty-over innings the right way, and both Max Shone (30 off 34 balls) and Tony Malik (29 off 26 balls) batted with the sort of aggression that has been lacking of late.
-The problem today was the lamentable running between wickets -- whereas other teams have repeatedly run twos whenever the ball has made it through the inner ring, we seldom even tried.
+The problem today was the lamentable running between wickets - whereas other teams have repeatedly run twos whenever the ball has made it through the inner ring, we seldom even tried.
 The result was a total that was at least 20 runs short of what it could have been and maybe 30 or 40 short of what we needed.

 And this with a batting-heavy side - if we were going to make a go of this game we'd have to use every trick in the book, and it was here that the presence of Messrs Watson and Malik constituted two aces in the hole.
 Having captained maybe a thousand games of cricket between them, they assumed de facto leadership roles, making field changes, geeing up the troops, and generally having a good time.